zoeskan/MCB185/ILLEGAL.md

 + `re` - for regular expressions
 + `sys` - for `sys.argv`, `sys.stdin`, `sys.stderr`, and `sys.exit()`

-You may also import any library you write or co-author with other students of your current MCB185 cohort.
+You may also import `MCB185/mcb185.py` after it is introduced and any library you write or co-author with other students of your current MCB185 cohort.

 The use of any other library is illegal.